Charleina/final-project-cs162/README.md

   * The `.cpp` file containing your application code.
   * All of the `.hpp` and `.cpp` files containing the interface and implementation of your classes.
   * Your `Makefile`.
-  * Your `REFLECTION.txt`.

-Do not commit any other files (other than the ones that were already in your repository at the start of the assignment).
-A good way to check whether your assignment is submitted is to simply look at your repo on GitHub (i.e. https://github.com/OSU-CS162-W19/final-project-YourGitHubUsername).
-If your files appear there before the deadline, they they are submitted.

-## Grading criteria

-Your program **MUST** compile and run on `flip.engr.oregonstate.edu`, so make sure you have tested your work there before you make your final submission, since a program that compiles and runs in one environment may not compile and run in another.  **Assignments that do not compile on `flip` will receive a grade of 0.**  If you do not have an ENGR account, you can create one at https://teach.engr.oregonstate.edu/.

-This assignment is worth 100 points total:
-  * 10 points: your code is appropriately commented and uses consistent and appropriate style
-  * 15 points: your `REFLECTION.txt` document thoughtfully explains your work on your project
-  * 15 points: your program correctly reads maze levels from a maze configuration file and creates corresponding `MazeLevel` objects, including error checking on the input file
-  * 10 points: the `Wall` and `OpenSpace` classes are correctly implemented and derive from the (correctly implemented) `MazeLocation` class
-  * 10 points: the `IntrepidStudent`, `TA`, and `Instructor` classes are correctly implemented and derive from the (correctly implemented) `MazePerson` class
-  * 10 points: objects of the `IntrepidStudent`, `TA`, and `Instructor` classes correctly move around the maze
-  * 5 points: climbing a ladder brings the Intrepid Student to the next level in the maze
-  * 5 points: the Intrepid Student picks up a Programming Skill when moving into a space containing one, while TAs do not affect Programming Skills
-  * 5 points: if a TA enters a space adjacent to the Intrepid Student and the TA is not appeased, the level is reset, and the Intrepid Student starts from the beginning of the level after losing all Programming Skills
-  * 5 points: demonstrating a Programming Skill appeases the TAs on the current level for 10 turns
-  * 5 points: if the Intrepid Student reaches the Instructor and holds at least 3 Programming Skills, they are allowed to escape from the maze with a passing grade; otherwise they must repeat the entire maze from the beginning
-  * 5 points: all dynamically allocated memory is correctly freed (no memory leaks)

-Segmentation faults and other similar errors will result in a 20 point deduction.  **Remember, you won't demo this project for a grade.**